A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Adversarial Machine Learning for Security of RS

 In this section, we focus on state-of-the-art approaches to the application of AML in RS research.
 RS which employ AML for security applications in recommendation tasks, follow the simplified steps sketched in Fig.~\ref{figure:adv_framework}.
 In the following, in addition to providing concise summaries of the surveyed works, for a convenient overview, we categorize the reviewed research articles in Table~\ref{tbl:adl_attack} according to the following dimensions:

 \begin{itemize} \item \textbf{Model.} This column lists the model name and provides the reference to the main paper.

-\item \textbf{Attack and Defense Model.} This column represents the main \textit{attack} and \textit{defense} strategies applied on various recommendation models and the \textit{attack granularity} on the system. \begin{enumerate} \item \textit{Attack model.} Among all attacks strategies proposed in the community of CV~\cite{DBLP:journals/access/AkhtarM18}, in RS the most dominant attack approaches to date have been \textit{FGSM} and \textit{C\&W}, and attacks based on \textit{GANs} (see Section \ref{sec:GAN}). \item \textit{Defense model.} As for the best defensive strategy against attack, we have found the strategy \textit{adversarial training (a.k.a. adversarial regularization)} as the most commonly-adopted approach irrespective of the attack model, while \textit{distillation} is adopted only by a single paper~\cite{DBLP:journals/tmm/DuFYXCT19}. \item \textit{Attack granularity.} This column represents the level of data on which the adversarial perturbation is added on.
+\item \textbf{Attack and Defense Model.} This column represents the main \textit{attack} and \textit{defense} strategies applied on various recommendation models and the \textit{attack granularity} on the system. \begin{enumerate} \item \textit{Attack model.} Among all attacks strategies proposed in the community of CV~\cite{DBLP:journals/access/AkhtarM18}, in RS the most dominant attack approaches to date have been \textit{FGSM} and \textit{C\&W}, and \textit{Other} strategies (e.g., multi-step adversarial attacks~\cite{DBLP:conf/iclr/KurakinGB17a, DBLP:conf/iclr/MadryMSTV18}, GAN-based attack models~\cite{DBLP:conf/recsys/Christakopoulou19,DBLP:conf/cikm/LinC0XLY20})) \item \textit{Defense model.} As for the best defensive strategy against attack, we have found the strategy \textit{adversarial training (a.k.a. adversarial regularization)} as the most commonly-adopted approach irrespective of the attack model, while \textit{distillation} is adopted only by a single paper~\cite{DBLP:journals/tmm/DuFYXCT19}. \item \textit{Attack granularity.} This column represents the level of data on which the adversarial perturbation is added on.
 It is important to note that while in the computer vision domain, these perturbations are added on raw data (e.g., pixel values), in RS, they are applied on the model parameters of recommendation strategy, as illustrated in Fig.~\ref{figure:adv_framework}.
 In particular, adversarial perturbations are added to one of the following data: (i) directly on the \textit{user profile }(i.e., user rating profile), (ii) \textit{user and item latent factor model parameters} in an LFM, e.g., according to $\mathbf{p}'_u = \mathbf{p}_u + \delta$, $\mathbf{q}'_i = \mathbf{q}_i + \delta$ in which $\mathbf{p}_u, \mathbf{q}_i \in \mathbb{R}^F$ are $F$-dimensional embedding factors whose linear interaction explains an unobserved preference; (iii) and (iv) \textit{embeddings representing side information of user and items} respectively. \end{enumerate}

 \item \textbf{Recommendation \& Learning.} The core recommendation models that we consider in this survey are CBF, CF and CA. We also consider hybrid systems but we do not specify a placeholder for such systems; if an approach use both CBF+CF, we simply mark both corresponding columns, regardless of which hybridization technique it uses~\cite{aggarwal2016ensemble}.
 Instead, given the ML (optimization)-based approach for most of the considered papers, we categorize papers based on the recommendation prediction model according to \textit{linear LFM} (e.g., MF or variations of that such as PMF), \textit{linear tensor factorization} (TF), \textit{non-linear models based on auto-encoder} (NL-AE) and \textit{neural network} (NL-NN); furthermore we classify the loss function used in the core optimization model of the attack and defense scenarios based on \textit{BPR}~\cite{DBLP:conf/uai/RendleFGS09} and \textit{cross-entropy}.